veighnsche/darkwall-drun/docs/CUSTOM_FIELDS.md

 ## Automatic Detection

-If no `X-DarkwallTerminalMode` is specified, darkwall-drun infers the mode from the command:
+If no `X-DarkwallTerminalMode` is specified, darkwall-drun infers the mode from the command and desktop entry:

+### GUI Apps (detected via `Terminal=false`)
+- Any desktop entry with `Terminal=false`
+- Examples: firefox, code, gimp, libreoffice
+- **This is the deterministic way to distinguish GUI from CLI apps**

 ### TUI Apps (detected automatically)
 - htop, btop, top, atop